Mary, Untier of Knots: History

 The painting was donated around 1700 by Hieronymus Ambrosius Langenmantel (1641-1718), a doctor in canon law and a canon of the Monastery of Saint Peter in Augsburg.
 Langenmantel was a friend of the Egyptologist, alchemist, and esotericist Athanasius Kircher, as well as a member of the Fruchtbringenden Gesellschaft (Society of the Carpophores), which exerted a considerable influence on the nascent German Freemasonry.

 The donation is said to be connected with an event in his family.
 His grandfather, Wolfgang Langenmantel (1586-1637) was on the verge of separation from his wife Sophia Rentz (1590-1649), and therefore sought help from Jakob Rem, a Jesuit priest in Ingolstadt.
-Father Rem prayed before the Mater ter admirabilis image of the Blessed Virgin Mary and said: "In diesem religiösen Akt erhebe ich das Band der Ehe, löse alle Knoten und glätte es [In this religious act, I raise the bonds of matrimony, to untie all knots and smoothen them]".
+Fr Rem prayed before the Mater ter admirabilis image of the Blessed Virgin Mary and said: "In diesem religiösen Akt erhebe ich das Band der Ehe, löse alle Knoten und glätte es [In this religious act, I raise the bonds of matrimony, to untie all knots and smoothen them]".
 Immediately, peace was restored between the husband and wife, and the separation did not happen.
 In memory of this event, their grandson commissioned the painting of Mary as "Untier of Knots".

 Although the tradition is that the image was painted in thanksgiving from H.A.
-Langenmantel for his grandparents' marriage being saved through Jakob Rem's intercession, research has been unable to prove a connection between the two events.
+Langenmantel for his grandparents' marriage being saved through Fr Rem's intercession, research has been unable to prove a connection between the two events.
 According to Dr. Leo Hintermayr, the story associated with the image and its title, Untier of Knots, emerged in the second half of the 20th century.